erickdau/photo_ingest_proj/README.txt

 A program to ingest image files with specific folder structures.

 Photographers often use Adobe Lightroom importing module to ingest photos from an external memory to a hard-drive.
-This program intends to do the same process a lot faster than Lightroom.
+This program intends to do the same process faster than Lightroom.

 Since I'm no programmer, this small script lacks a lot of features, like ingesting every file in a SD card, despite the folder structures created by different brands of cameras.
 By now, you have to chose each folder you want to ingest.